 At a glance

-- One of only ten programmes globally to have gained the prestigious AMBA accreditation
+- One of only eleven programmes globally to have gained the prestigious AMBA accreditation

 - Choose from a range of DBA research topics

 - Take part in activities run by our research centres

 - Develop your competency to undertake research

 - Benefit from a mentor and supervisor throughout each stage of the programme

 The DBA programme contributes to the research excellence of Henley Business School.
 The theses produced receive commendations from accrediting bodies and examiners alike.
 Candidates include prestigious competition winners and the quality of theses is regularly praised as being the highest quality by scholars with global reputations in their field.
 Research associates are members of our School structure and are encouraged to take part in activities of our research centres.
 By conducting original research in their specialist area, candidates are able to further their careers and build expertise to contribute to grow competitive advantage and differentiate themselves in the marketplace.

 What is a DBA?

 The Henley DBA is a part-time professional doctoral degree with an international scope and reputation.
 The programme is designed to enhance executive and professional practice.
 This is through the application of sound theory and rigorous research into real and complex issues in business and management.